 Remaining words lemmatized

 Stopwords.
 The term stopwords refers to words that occur frequently in a corpus but are unlikely to be informative.
 The removal of stopwords is a common preprocessing step in natural language processing.
 It can increase the sensitivity and specificity of analyses.
 The list of stopwords depends on the task.
 The list of stopwords we used is available at our repository.
-It is an amalgamation of the English stopwords list in the Natural Language Tooklit 3.0 package for Python and the 10,000 most frequently occurring words in the transcript of all episodes of The Simpsons.
+We used an amalgamation of the English stopwords list in the Natural Language Tooklit 3.0 package for Python and the 10,000 most frequently occurring words in the transcript of all episodes of The Simpsons.
+The list is available as the file stopwords in our GitHub repository.

 Lemmatization.
 The term lemmatization refers to the mapping of all inflected forms of a word to a base form so that they can be analyzed as a single item.
 For example lemmatization maps “infect”, “infected”, “infection”, “infections”, and so on to “infect”.
 To lemmatize words in our study we used the WordNetLemmatize function in NLTK 3.0.
 This function is a thin wrapper to WordNet’s morphy function, which removes all suffixes that occur in the WordNet database.
 WordNetLemmatize is more accurate if it known the part of the speech of the word it is asked to lemmatize.
 For example, patient and patients should only be considered one item if patient is a noun.
 To identify the part of speech of each word, we used the pos_tag function in NLTK 3.0.
 Pos_tag is trained on the treebank corpus.